Constitution

 b.
 Forward the proposal to the next Annual General Meeting for voting.

 c.
-If the Annual or Special General Meeting votes in favour of the resolution, the committee shall implement the proposal.
+If the Annual or Special General Meeting votes in favour of the resolution, the board shall implement the proposal.

-6. Minutes shall be kept of the committee meeting.
+6. Minutes shall be kept of the board meeting.

-8. A condition for being elected to the committee, with the exception of the first two years, is that the person must have been a member for 24 months before the date of the election.
-The committee may set aside this condition in exceptional situations.
+8. A condition for being elected to the board, with the exception of the first two years, is that the person must have been a member for 24 months before the date of the election.
+The board may set aside this condition in exceptional situations.

-9. A member may not sit on the committee for more than 4 consecutive years.
-This applies even in the event of a change to a new committee position.
-Exceptions are made for the Spiritual Leaders who must add competence, long-term perspective and continuity.
+9. A member may not sit on the board for more than 4 consecutive years.
+This applies even in the event of a change to a new board position.
+Exceptions are made for spiritual directors who are to add competence, long-term perspective and continuity.

-10. Committee members may receive reimbursement for necessary, actual expenses incurred in relation to his or her position in the committee.
+10. Board members may receive reimbursement for necessary, actual expenses incurred in relation to his or her position in the board.

 §10.
 Signature Rights